2016 Els for Autism Golf

 Challenge Terms and Conditions

-Foundation-Canada.
-Both organizations are recognized as being created for charitable
+organizations (Els for Autism) are recognized as being created for charitable

 purposes and have been classified as nonprofit organizations by their country's

-ral government.
-The purpose of the Golf Challenge is to: (a)
+federal government.
+The purpose of the Golf Challenge is to: (a) provide golfers

 personally and through family and friends, (b) meet informally with other